helidon-io/helidon/messaging/README.md

 - Convert each incoming transport record to an immutable `Message<T>` and copy portable headers into the single-valued `Map<String, String>` contract.
+- Reject or translate a null transport payload before creating its message envelope; the core `Message` contract does not permit null payloads.
 - Use a connector-specific immutable `Message<T>` subtype when applications need native keys, offsets, destinations, or other metadata.
 Document which locally emitted messages are accepted by handlers requiring that subtype.
 - Outgoing mapping must accept ordinary core `Message` instances; treat a connector-specific subtype as an optional